Zaduk/Pixel-Drawing-via-VGA/README.md

 2. In Quartus, synthesize Verilog code in a new project and make sure it compiles without error.
 3. Upload the code to the board.
 This may take a while.
 4. Then, connect the board to your monitor using a VGA connection and select the right souce on your monitor.
+5. (Optional) To faciliate any further testing to fix any errors with the Verilog code, run the `run.do` simulation script in ModelSim.

 The board is now ready to draw pixels!